phoenix2718/git_practice/README.md

-## 1. Git initial settings
+# 1. Git initial settings
+## 1.1.
+Set a local GitHub home folder
+The GitHub home folder

-## 2. Create a new repository
+# 2. Create a new repository

-### 2.1.
+## 2.1.
 Make a new repository in GitHub
 I made a new repository named as 'git_practice'.
 Then, I got the repository on 'https://github.com/phoenix2718/git_practice'.

-### 2.2.
+## 2.2.
 Clone the repository on your local directory
 ```
 git clone https://github.com/phoenix2718/git_practice
 ```

-### 2.3.
+## 2.3.
 Make a remote connection between the repository in my GitHub and the local directory
 First, change the working directory to the local directory.
 ```
 cd <folder name>